16 Best Home Remedies To Treat Pink Eye (Conjunctivitis)

 - Cool the tea and use as a compress 3–4 times a day.

-- It can also be used as an eye wash.26
+- It can also be used as an eyewash.28

-Keep an eye out for: Some people may be allergic to plantain, especially in areas with a temperate climate.
-People prone to allergies should be cautious.27
+Keep An Eye Out For: Some people may be allergic to plantain, especially in areas with a temperate climate.
+People prone to allergies should be cautious.29

 Drinking raw vegetable juices made from carrot and spinach have been found to be effective against fighting conjunctivitis from within.
 A mix of Indian gooseberry juice and honey can be consumed too.

-Since potatoes have astringent properties, it can help to dry, disinfect, and reduce inflammation caused by conjunctivitis.
+Since potatoes have astringent properties, they can dry, disinfect, and reduce inflammation caused by conjunctivitis.

 - Peel a potato and cut into thin slices.
 Place the slices on the affected eye.
 Repeat for 3 consecutive nights for best results.

 - You can also make a poultice by grating the potato and wrapping it in cheesecloth.
-Place the poultice on the affected eye for at least 20 minutes for best results.29
+Place the poultice on the affected eye for at least 20 minutes for best results.31

 A professional homeopath will analyze your physical, psychological, and emotional makeup in addition to your body constitution before recommending any medication.
 Listed below are some of the common homeopathic remedies for various symptoms of conjunctivitis.

-- Apis mellifica: This medication is recommended for patients with swollen, red, and burning eyes.
-They tend to feel better with cold compresses.
+- Apis mellifica: This medication is recommended for patients with swollen, red, and burning eyes that tend to feel better with cold compresses.

 - Argentum nitricum: This is suggested to patients who complain of severe eye pain and have swollen and red eyes with pus-like discharge.